robcast/digilib/doc/src/site/markdown/iiif-api.md

 [http://universalviewer.io/](http://universalviewer.io/) and enter the URL of your manifest in the "view a manifest" box on the page.
 This will work even with a local digilib installation since the Javascript in your Browser reads and interprets the manifest.

+The minimal information in the manifest can be enhanced with additional metadata or the replaced by a custom manifest.
+If the servlet finds a file with the name

+    manifest.json

+in a directory then the contents of that file are sent instead of an auto-generated manifest.
+This works also in directories with no images so you could put a file with [collection](http://iiif.io/api/presentation/2.1/#collection) information in a higher-level directory.

+If the servlet finds a file with the name

+    manifest-meta.json

+in a directory with images then the contents of that file are added to the top-level manifest (`@context`, `@type`, `@id`, `sequences` are ignored).
+You can use this to add real bibliographical information to the manifest.

+The configuration parameter `iiif-manifest-page-label` determines the format of the label of each image:
+`filename` uses the image file name (default, sans extension), `index` uses the index (counting from 1).